French Press Iced Coffee (2 Easy and Delicious Recipes!)

 Step 4: Press the Plunger

-Now Press the Plunger slowly, and Pour the freshly ground coffee into the glass full of ice cubes.
+Now Press the Plunger slowly to separate the drink from the grounds, and Pour the freshly brewed coffee into the glass full of ice cubes.

 Step 5: Serve and Enjoy